MathieuDutSik/LatexScript/README.md

 of the perl scripts in LatexScript is to help the author work out all this.

+Usually the submission system of elsevier/springer are really problematic because they accept only a certain kind of latex files, do not accept bibtex.
+Also their technical editors are typically in India and out of their depth when a non-trivial question is asked.
+Note that there is very little difference between elsevier and springer submission systems.

 Disclaimer: this author is not responsible for any bug that happen when using the program.
 You are best to save your stuff.
 I cannot be held responsible for bugs and trouble that accompany